kennedy-rain/d8modules/smugmug_embed_field/README.md

 This module requires a display type in order to get the image style, if it does not have a display for an image style, it will default to 220px by 220px, the default medium image style

 ## Adding Image Styles
-Add image style as before
+Add image style as before (Configuration > Media > Image Styles)
+Add view mode as before (Structure > Display Modes > View Modes > Add View Mode) under Media
-Go to Admin > Structure > Media Types > Smugmug Image > Manage Display Click Custom display settings and add the new image style Go to the tab for the new image style and click the gear beside the Image URL field and set the image style to the new image style
+Go to Admin > Structure > Media Types > Smugmug Image > Manage Display
+Click Custom display settings and check the new image style and click save
+Go to the tab for the new image style and click the gear beside the Image URL field
+Set the image style to the new image style
 Click update and click save

 With the config module enabled (drush en config)
 Go to the Configuration > Development > Configuration Synchronization > Export page
-In order to use new image styles in another website, export the Entity view Display > 'Smugmug Image media items (media.smugmug.[image style here])' config
+In order to use new image styles in another website, export the from the 'Entity view Display' configuration type with the configuration name 'Smugmug Image media items (media.smugmug.[new image style here])' config
 'core.entity_view_display.media.smugmug.[image style here].yml' file and add it to the /config/install/ folder of this module
+The site 'filter.format.wysiwyg.yml' must be edited to allow new image styles to be selected in wysiwyg editor popup